fdileta/gitlab-dbt-project/transform/snowflake-dbt/models/workspaces/workspace_marketing/zoominfo/schema.md

 {% enddocs %}
 {% docs zi_c_is_immediate_parent %}

-This flag indicates if this record is a an Immediate Parent
+This flag indicates if this record is an Immediate Parent

+{% enddocs %}
+{% docs zi_c_is_domestic_parent %}

+This flag indicates if this record is a Domestic Parent

 {% enddocs %}
 {% docs zi_c_hierarchy_level %}